-Immerse yourself in the culture of Jaipur on a full-day private tour in an auto-rickshaw (tuk-tuk).
-Your friendly local driver will take you to all the must-see landmarks, including majestic forts and palaces, Jal Mahal, Royal Gaitor Tumbas, Hawa Mahal, Jantar Mantar, and City Palace.
-You'll get to experience Jaipur's vibrant culture firsthand as your knowledgeable tuk-tuk storyteller shares stories about each location along the way.
+Immerse yourself in the rich culture of Jaipur on a full-day private city tour by Tuk Tuk or private car, based on your preference.
+Explore the city’s iconic landmarks, including historical Amer Town, Jal Mahal, Royal Gaitor Tombs, Hawa Mahal, Jantar Mantar, and City Palace, while your friendly local driver shares insights and stories along the way.

-Your arrival in Jaipur will be made easy with our reliable Tuk-Tuk driver who can pick you up from the airport, railway station, hotel or any other preferred location.
-If your desired pickup location is not listed during booking, simply select "My Hotel Is Not Listed" on the Booking Checkout Page and manually enter your accommodation information for a hassle-free pickup experience.
+Enjoy a hassle-free arrival in Jaipur with pickup by our reliable Tuk Tuk driver from the airport, railway station, hotel, or any preferred location.
+If your pickup point isn’t listed, select “My Hotel Is Not Listed” and enter your details at checkout.

 Just 11 kilometers away from the bustling city of Jaipur lies Amer, a place known for its majestic Amer fort.
 This fort is a stunning example of Mughal architecture.
 Built on the Aravalli hills by Maharaja Man Singh I in 1592 AD, this fort is an impressive structure with intricate carvings and beautiful palaces.
 Inside the fort walls are four main courtyards that house many iconic buildings such as Diwan-e-Aam (Hall of Public Audience) and Sheesh Mahal (Mirror Palace).
 You can experience the majestic views from the fort making it one of the most popular tourist attractions in India.
 Also visit Panna Meena Kund, Panna Meena Ka Kund is a hidden oasis in Jaipur that many tourists overlook while rushing to the renowned Amer Fort.
 This lesser-known gem offers an unforgettable experience and should not be missed on any visit to Jaipur.